-In 2024, ethical business practices are increasingly under the spotlight, and Canada has taken a significant step forward with the 2024 Annual Report to Parliament on the Fighting Against Forced Labour and Child Labour in Supply Chains Act.
+In 2024, ethical business practices are increasingly under the spotlight.
+Canada has taken a significant step forward with the 2024 Annual Report to Parliament on the Fighting Against Forced Labour and Child Labour in Supply Chains Act.
 This landmark legislation aimed to shed light on the often-unseen practices within supply chains that can have severe implications for human rights.

 Purpose of the Supply Chains Act